usnistgov/FIPS201/_FIPS201/system.md

 ![Diagram of connections between components in a PIV system.]({{site.baseurl}}/{{page.collection}}/images/system-direct.png 'PIV System Connections'){:style="width: 1047px;" latex-src="system-direct.pdf" latex-fig="3-3" latex-place="p"}

 While it is possible to directly accept a PIV Card issued by another agency, the recommended interoperability mechanism for most agencies is to use a federation protocol, as discussed in [Section 7](federation.md#s-7).
-In this method, the PIV cardholder authenticates to an
+In this method, the PIV cardholder authenticates to their
 IdP, which is part of the PIV Issuance and Management Subsystem, using their PIV Card or derived PIV credential.
 The IdP verifies the credential and determines the attributes associated with the PIV identity account.
 The IdP then creates an assertion that is sent to the